allieyijia/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md

 Status: In progress

+Notes: The platform should have a secure login system that only allows authorized users to access the grades section.
+Additionally, it should have an option for the teacher to grade the assignments and provide feedback.
+The grades should be displayed in a clear and organized manner, allowing students to easily understand and track their progress.

 ## Task Title: Creating a Secure Login System for Authorized Users

 User Story: As a user (either a student or instructor), I want to be able to securely log into the platform using my unique credentials so that I can access course materials and features.